gwpy/gwpy/docs/external/framel.rst

 https://lappweb.in2p3.fr/virgo/FrameL/

-PDpy can utilises the Python bindings for FrameL to provide GWF input/output capabilities.
+pyDischarge can utilises the Python bindings for FrameL to provide GWF input/output capabilities.

 This optional dependency can be installed using `Conda <https://conda.io>`__